evgenipetrov/poe-sidekick/memory_bank/activeContext.md

 ### Current Focus

-Having completed the core Screenshot Stream implementation, the focus is shifting to the Module System:
+Having completed the core Screenshot Stream implementation and Module System foundation, the focus is shifting to specific module implementations:

 #### Recently Completed